XICLONER/Computational/README.md

 If you are interested to know how these numbers are converted, this is a simple explanation about it: <br>
 Take decimal number as dividend.
 Divide this number by 2 (2 is base of binary so divisor here).
 Store the remainder in an array(it will be either 0 or 1 because of divisor 2).
 Repeat the above two steps until the number is greater than zero.

+# Convert fahrenheit to celsius :
+there is a formula for converting fahrenheit to celsius, this program is converts temperatures between different units.

 # Divisible :
 This code gets two numbers from you and says is the first number divisible by the second or not.